Skip to content

 • RFC-3339 timestamp format.

-• Non-JSON prefixes with --allow-prefix flag.
+• Non-JSON Prefix Handling: Process logs with non-JSON prefixes using the --allow-prefix flag.

 Performance comparison chart